PaddlePaddle/XWorld/xrobot/API.md

 ## Randomly Generate Scene

-To create a scene with randomly generate tiles, use `CreateRandomGenerateScene()`.
+To create a scene with randomly generate rooms, use `CreateRandomGenerateScene()`.
 Assets and room configuration also needs to be assigned before generating the room.

 a) First, load the assets